opulo-inc/hardware.cafe/_posts/2025-06-20-lumen-certs.md

 How much did all this cost?
 Four days of testing and running the 13 tests that we needed cost us $9,250 from Keystone.
 The tests happened on a Thursday and Friday and then the following Monday and Tuesday for the last two days.
 Keystone is a bit of a hike from the Opulo office, so I got a hotel Thursday night and Monday night, $92.75 each night.
 Plus food and gas, the total was around $9,600.
 And this is just one cycle of testing, where everything went right first try.
 If you have a few pesky tests that you can't pass, or need to completely redo whole sections, this could easily run you up to $50k.
 Testing can be really expensive.
 It's possible to send your device to a testing house overseas that can do it much cheaper, but there come drawbacks with that approach as well.

 We've had excellent luck with the certs process as an organization.
-The LumenPnP does not require a lot of difficult tests to be compliant, and we have an incredibly knowledgable community that helps us catch things early.
+The LumenPnP does not require a lot of difficult tests to be compliant, and we have an incredibly knowledgeable community that helps us catch things early.
 We'll be sure to update with any new experiences we have with product certification.